aamersadiq/aamersadiq.github.io/_posts/2025-01-03-Services - Observability in Azure.markdown

 </ol>

 <h3>Azure Security Center: Safeguarding Your Cloud Infrastructure</h3>
 Azure Security Center is a comprehensive security management system that helps you protect your Azure resources.
-It provides advanced threat protection and security management across your cloud and on-premises environments, helping you ensure your resources are secure and compliant.
+It provides advanced threat protection and security management across your cloud and on premises environments, helping you ensure your resources are secure and compliant.

 <h4>Key Features:</h4>
 <ol>